About the Howell Foundation

-Plans quarterly luncheon programs on topics relating to women’s health issues that will be informative and appealing to Friends of the Howell Foundation and community at large.
+As a subcommittee of the Community Outreach Committee, this group the quarterly luncheon programs on topics relating to women’s health issues that will be informative and appealing to the community at large.

 Develops and recommends the strategic plan for the future direction and activity of the Doris A. Howell Foundation for Women’s Health research.
 Committee members propose and plan for the annual board retreat.

-Comprised of advisors of inestimable talent whose collective minds help the Foundation achieve its mission, the Legacy Council was established in 2015 to highlight the exceptional commitment of former Board Members and leaders in our community.
-Thank you for your dedication!
+Comprised of advisors of inestimable talent whose collective minds help the Foundation achieve its mission, the Legacy Council was established in 2015 to highlight the exceptional commitment of former Board Members.
+Thank you for your continued involvement and dedication!